startplanting/weplant-docs/plugin.md

 If you want display multiple treecounters on your website.
 Simply replace `profile="slug"` by your profile slug.
 For eg. in `https://www.trilliontreecampaign.org/t/felix-finkbeiner-1` the slug is `felix-finkbeiner-1`.
 So your shortcode for this profile will be `[weplant profile="felix-finkbeiner-1"]`

+If no profile argument it passed, the global trillion treecounter is displayed.

 #### 2. Projects Shortcode Shortcode _(Coming Soon)_